ntello23/session_3_homework/README.md

 ```
 pip install -r requirements.txt
 ```
 in the terminal to download the libraries and versions that I used.
 Then run the file _'script.py'_.
 A pandas dataframe will be printed in the console with infomration for each stock/asset.
+Additionaly, the file called market_report.html will be updated with the new information.

-To use your own tickers, replace the elements in the list in line 51 called _tickers_ with the tickers you want.
+To use your own tickers, replace the elements in the list called _tickers_ with the tickers you want.